coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/design_patterns/adapter.md

 ---
 layout: recipe
-title: Adapter patter
+title: Adapter pattern
 chapter: Design patterns
 ---
 ## Problem

 Suppose we have 3-rd party grid component.
 We want to apply there our own custom sorting but a small problem.
 Our custom sorter does not implement required interface by grid component.
 To understand the problem completely best example would be an socket from our usual life.
 Everybody knows this device.
-In some countries it has 3 pins and in other contries it has only 2 pins.
+In some countries it has 3 pins and in other countries it has only 2 pins.
 This is exactly right situation to use [adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern).

 ## Solution